French scientist who promoted one of Trump’s favorite coronavirus cures may soon be out of a job

 On Twitter, he denounced “any threats or harassment” after unknown attackers sprayed threats on the home of a man who carries the same name as Marseille’s public university hospital network director — one of Raoult’s key critics.

-But Raoult’s critics in the city fear the damage is done, and that it may be irreversible.
+But some of those involved in France’s vaccination campaign fear the damage is done, and that it may be irreversible.
 As Marseille’s anti-health-pass protesters marched last week, Jean-Luc Jouve was working to mitigate the fallout.

 Jouve, the head of the local hospital network’s medical commission, steered his motorbike along a highway elevated above the rooftops of the city, racing toward one of France’s covid hot spots — 15 minutes by motorbike, but an entire world away from the sunbathers and yachts on the other side of town.

-In the poorer northern districts of the city, vaccination rates have hovered below or around 35 percent, compared to over 60 percent nationally.
-Officials have partially blamed Raoult’s videos for a vaccination divide that has led to a surge in new hospitalizations and deaths in those districts, even though France’s overall number of new cases has been dropping.
+Officials have partially blamed Raoult’s videos for a vaccination divide that has led to a surge in new hospitalizations and deaths in Marseille, even though France’s overall number of new cases has been dropping.

-At a publicly-run vaccination center in one of the northern districts that was set up to tackle the imbalance, only few people had shown up to get their shot when Jouve arrived that day.
+At a publicly run vaccination center set up to tackle the imbalance in one of the city’s northern districts, only a few people had shown up to get their shot when Jouve arrived that day.

-“A 10 minute talk by Didier Raoult on YouTube,” he said, means “entire days of door-to-door discussions or educational work that has to be done in the northern districts to convince people to come and get vaccinated.”
+“A 10-minute talk by Didier Raoult on YouTube,” he said, means “entire days of door-to-door discussions or educational work that has to be done in the northern districts to convince people to come and get vaccinated.”

 France’s former health minister placed under investigation for ‘endangering lives’ in probe into pandemic response